‘A house of sexual assault’: How elite student avoided jail despite string of crimes

-‘A house of sexual assault’: How private school student Christopher Belter avoided jail despite string of crimes allegedly enabled by family
+‘A house of sexual assault’: How private school student Christopher Belter avoided jail despite string of sex crimes

 The Belters’ grand residence was known to local students as the ‘party house’.
-But victims’ lawyers say it was a trap for teenage girls who were ‘groomed’ with drugs and alcohol and then abused
+But victims’ lawyers say it was a trap for teenage girls who were ‘groomed’ with drugs and alcohol and then abused, writes Io Dodds

 "If Chris Belter was not a white defendant from a rich and influential family, it is my belief he would surely have been sentenced to prison."